ComputerScienceHouse/letmein2/embedded/README.md

 <!-- - [`asyncio`]() -->
 <!-- - [`simpleio`]() -->

+You might also be able to find libraries [here](https://circuitpython.org/libraries)

 ## Installation
 - Plug in the client, drag and drop all python files over to it.
 - Fetch the libs and place them in a directory called 'lib' on the device
 - Copy the `secrets.py.template` file over to the device and fill it out appropriately.

+## Update

+1. Download stable CircuitPython from [here](https://circuitpython.org/board/unexpectedmaker_tinys2/).
+You want the .UF2

+2. Plug in the client, press `RESET`, then _very_ quickly press `BOOT`.

+3. A new drive will appear on your computer.
+Drag the .UF2 file you downloaded onto that drive.

+4. Wait a few moments.
+The device will flash a whole bunch, then eventually reboot and begin running CircuitPython again.

+5. Profit

 ## Developing